Canarys-Bootcamp/Bootcamp-labs/labs/2-myfirstaction.md

 ...
 ```

-## If time permits: Create a deployment workflow
+## If time permits Create a deployment workflow

 ### Create Dev Evironment
 1. On GitHub, navigate to the main page of the repository.